nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Body Mass Index (BMI)** | A value derived from the mass and height of a person, by taking the body mass divided by the square of the body height.
 **Macronutrients** | Nutrients, such as fats, proteins and carbohydrates that provide us with energy.
 --------------------------------------------------------------------------------------------------------------------

+## Appendix

+### A1.
+Diet Plans

+The following are diet plans options that comes with DietLAH!.

+#### A4.1 Standard Ketogenic Diet

+The Standard Ketogenic Diet is a high-fat, low-carb weight-loss diet.
+It is designed in such a way that by reducing the intake of carbohydrates, the body is forced to burn its fat reserves for fuel thereby resulting in weight-loss.

+The Standard Ketogenic Diet is suitable for individuals suffering from Type II Diabetes where excess carbohydrates would have been converted into glucose.

+**Classification:** `Weight Loss`
+**Composition:** `70% Fat` `10% Carbohydrates` `20% Proteins`

+#### A4.2 High-Protein Ketogenic Diet

+The High-Protein Ketogenic Diet is a variation of the Ketogenic Diet (high-fat, low-carb) which increases the protein intake.
+This variation is designed to help athletes and bodybuilders maintain their muscle mass whilst burning fat.

+**Classification:** `Weight Loss`
+**Composition:** `60% Fat` `35% Carbohydrates` `5% Proteins`

+#### A4.3 High Carb Bulking Diet

+The goal for bodybuilders is to increase muscle mass.
+Consume high-quality, nutrient-dense carbs when the body needs them most, around workouts.
+The hyperenergetic diet plan recommends consuming starchy food during and after workouts, and less starchy content on off-hours.

+**Classification:** `Weight Gain`
+**Composition:** `15% Fat` `55% Carbohydrates` `30% Proteins`

+#### A4.4 Balanced Plan

+The perfect ying-yang.
+Eat healthy food and complete the calorie goal.
+Eat lots of fruits and vegetables, and base meals on higher fiber starchy carbohydrates.

+**Classification:** `Maintain Weight`
+**Composition:** `30% Fat` `40% Carbohydrates` `30% Proteins`